 It is theorized a true ghost orb is one of a spiritual nature.
 Are these the exact spirits of the dead?
 Some people believe so.
 In fact, people who follow this theory believe that when they see an orb, they are actually viewing a deceased person's soul.
 There are others who don't believe these spheres are actually individual spirits, but instead hosts to many spirits, all contained within the pulsating light that forms an orb.
 Still others believe that while these orbs are spirits, they never belonged to a human body, believing instead that they are evidence of the spiritual side of nature.
 Others do not believe orbs are ever spiritual or ghostly in nature.

 How Important Is Shape?

 How can you positively identify an orb as a ghost?
 There really isn't a definitive answer since you are dealing with the spiritual world.
-Those who believe that these spheres have ghostly origins believe that an orb is the form a spirit takes on as it moves about.
+Those who believe these spheres have ghostly origins think an orb is the form a spirit takes on as it moves about.
 Why a circle?
 There are various reasons associated with the belief that a globe or orb can house a spirit.

 - A circle encloses the spirit.

 - A circle can house more than one spirit.

 - It is easy for a circle or orb to travel.

 - The circle is a common shape associated with nature, such as the moon and the sun.